BabylonJS/Documentation/content/start/chap8/camera.md

 ---
-title: Getting Started - Chapter 8 - Have a Look Around
+title: Introduction - Chapter 8 - Have a Look Around
 image:
 description: Learn the basics of the arcRotateCamera.
 keywords: getting started, start, chapter 8, cameras, camera, arcRotate